Adopt-a-Patch: Another way to help nature

 How Adopt-a-Patch works

-For the Adopt-a-Patch program, volunteers will oversee a few specific patches of weeds at Golden Ranches over the summer.
+For the Adopt-a-Patch program, volunteers oversee a few specific patches of weeds at Golden Ranches over the summer.
 The hope is this sustained effort will ensure these weeds become less numerous, more stressed and prevented from reproducing.

 “If volunteers can hand-pull a couple of times throughout the season, we can really keep on top of it and make sure those weeds do not go to seed later,” says Delaney.